PedroMDiniz/traceotools/README.md

 Outputs a NxM array where N is the number of receivers and M is the number of samples for the maximum duration resulting from a convolution, such as that all received signals have the same length.
 If no eigenrays reach a receiver, its row will be filled with zeros.

 ### add_noise(signal,SNRdb=None,NLdb=None,seed=None)
-Adds white Gaussian noise to a signal from either a desired SNR (dB) or noise level (db).
+Adds white Gaussian noise to a signal from either a desired SNR (dB) or noise level (dB).
 If signal is multichannel, a different realization of noise is added to each channel.
 In case SNRdb is provided, it will be treated as the average SNR across channels in such a way that the noise added to each channel all have the same level.
 If signal is complex, noise power is split between real and imaginary parts, each with half variance (or standard deviation scaled by sqrt(2)).
 Seed for random noise array can be specified.
 Returns the noisy signal array, pure noise array added and the average SNR.